Annual EIT Training

 The annual accessibility compliance training is delivered in Canvas and takes approximately 30 minutes to complete.
 In order to complete the training, you must pass three knowledge checks embedded in the course, however, it does not have to be completed in one setting.

-To access the course, log into Canvas through the Canopy portal, and select Courses on the left navigation.
+To access the course, log into Canvas, and select Courses on the left navigation.
 Select the 2020 EIT Accessibility Annual Training to begin the course.
 If you do not see the course listed, select the "All Courses" option at the bottom of the drop down menu, and a list of all of the Canvas courses you are enrolled in will appear.
 Employees are enrolled in the course based on eligibility of course requirements; if you are not enrolled and would like to be, or believe you should be, please contact the Office of Institutional Accessibility.
-For technical assistance with the course, start a Canopy support chat.
+For technical assistance with the course, contact the IT@UC help desk.

 Who Should Take the Course?